learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 The command `ls` stands for "**l**i**s**t".
 After you run it, you should then see a list of all the files within your working directory.

 > **Note:** For Ubuntu/WSL users, your home directory may start out empty, so you might not see anything running `ls`.
 If this is the case,
 > try creating a folder.
-In fact, now is a good time to create a `Development` folder where you can store your coursework:
+In fact, now is a good time to create a `Development` folder where you can store your coursework.
+We'll use `mkdir`
+> to create the folder (more on this in a moment):
 >
 > ```bash
 > mkdir Development